kobrew/kobrew/README.md

-I'm Jakob.
+I'm Nick.
 I live in Oregon.

 I've used Linux/BSD in personal and professional environments since 1999.